EPA hits the road to seek input on power plant rules

 Delaware's O'Mara said he wants to make sure that RGGI states are credited for the "mass-based" approach they have taken.
 For 2010 through 2012, emissions in the states were, on average, more than 30 percent lower than in 2005.

-The regional initiative's approach has already drawn interest from several other states that want to join a program that has already been tried and tested.
+The regional initiative's approach has already drawn interest from a handful of other states that want to join a program that has already been tried and tested.

 THREE-MINUTE SEGMENTS

-Each person who wants to make comments at the EPA sessions will be offered a three-minute slot, said Niloufar Nazmi Glosson, who is coordinating a listening session at the EPA's regional office in San Francisco on November 5.
+Each person who wants to make comments at the listening sessions will be offered a three-minute slot, said Niloufar Nazmi Glosson, who is coordinating a listening session at the EPA's regional office in San Francisco on Nov.
+5.

-The sessions are likely to attract speakers ranging from state officials to green groups such as the Natural Resources Defense Council to members of the National Association of Manufacturers, which opposes what it calls over-regulation by the EPA in tackling power plant emissions.
+The sessions are likely to attract speakers ranging from state officials to green groups such as the Natural Resources Defense Council to members of the National Association of Manufacturing, which oppose what they call overregulation by the EPA in tackling power plant emissions.

 "We will make the point that we think we have a pretty good model here and we invite them to take a further look at it," said one source in California who is close to the EPA process.